bilalq/blog/source/_posts/2012-10-01-diving-into-titanium-alloy.markdown

 concept of storyboards or XML layouts for UI elements.
 Some made do with mixing in backbone.js for structure, while others modelled their applications after [Tweetanium](https://github.com/appcelerator-titans/tweetanium).
-I found both approaches to be a bit unclear, so I personally avoided them.
+I found both approaches to be a bit unclear, so I personally avoided them and rolled with my own structure.

 These past few months, however, [Appcelerator](http://appcelerator.com) has been working on an MVC framework for developers to use.
 Right now, it's only